 At the heart of their unique marriage of styles lies a real-life marriage: vocalist Krista Preddice shares the microphone with husband Jonathan Preddice, who, in addition to being the principal songwriter for the group, also shines on guitar, cello, accordion, and trumpet.
 Bassist Dave March (Krista’s brother) and violinist Leanne Strom (Jon’s sister) add depth to the vocal harmonies, with Dave’s low, soulful bass and Leanne’s soaring classical virtuosity providing the sonic bookends for the M2D sound.
 Drummer Brian Kroll, the newest member of the group, propels the music forward with an exciting and funky edge.

 Having built a large grass roots following of fans young and old, Miles to Dayton has headlined performances at the Patchogue Theater and sold out the Boulton Center, with notable gigs at the Paramount Theatre, Great South Bay Music Festival and the NoFo Rock and Folk Festival.
-They’ve been the featured artist at the Acoustic Long Island Podcast and Summer Concert, and have performed in venues from NYC (The Living Room, Arlene’s Grocery) to Montauk (The Stephen Talkhouse).
+They’ve been the featured artist at the Acoustic Long Island Podcast and Summer Concert, and have performed in listening rooms, festivals, bars and venues in the Northeast.

 Recent Highlights include: